surfstudio/flutter-bottom-sheet/README.md

 All you have to do is call `showFlexibleBottomSheet()` and you'll get a popup that looks like a modal bottom sheet and can be resized by dragging it up and down and scrolled when expanded.

 There are 2 types of BottomSheets:

 1. BottomSheet
 2. StickyBottomSheet

+## Example
 #### Simple BottomSheet

 ![](media/open_bottom_sheet.gif)